UM-Bridge/workshop/README.md

 ## Registration

-Registration is available until Thursday, November 17, through the [registration form](https://forms.gle/ndMiRwB7mpiLxrpM8).
+Registration is available through the [registration form](https://forms.gle/ndMiRwB7mpiLxrpM8), up to the limit of 50 participants.

-The limit is 50 participants.
-In case of reaching the limit, registration will close early.

 ## Prerequisites